phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 #### Acoustic features

 We used the Janus Recognition Toolkit [@levin_janus-iii_2000] for the acoustic feature extraction (power, pitch tracking, FFV, MFCC).
+The power value used is the base-10 logarithm of the raw `adc2pow` value output by the Janus Recognition Toolkit (JRTk).
+The pitch value is the raw value output by the Janus pitch tracker.
+All features are normalized so they fit in the range of $[-1, 1]$.

 These features are extracted for 32ms frame windows, with a frame shift of 10ms.
 This gives us 100 frames per feature per second.